mbathe/projet_fil_rouge/README.md

 Here is the full list of arguments accepted by the script:

 ```
---images_folder        Folder containing RGB images or path to the video file (default: "./images_folder")
+--image_folder        Folder containing RGB images or path to the video file (default: "./image_folder")
 --depth_folder         Folder containing depth images (default: "./depth_folder")
 --calibration_file     Path to the camera calibration file (default: "./rtabmap_calib.yaml")
 --rgb_timestamps       Path to the RGB timestamps CSV file (default: "./img_timestamps.csv")